sanket-kogekar/dex-info/README.md

 A dashboard which displays info of Decentralized Exchanges (DEXs) using Covalent API.
 Supports multiple chains.

+The aim of this project is to create a alternative for CoinGecko using Covelent APIs.

 API Used: api.covalenthq.com/v1/:chainId/xy=k/:dexname/ecosystem/

-Currently, the Covalent API needs a little improvement and does not fetch precise data for every chain and dex combination, but at least one dex is fetched for most of the included chains.
+Currently, the Covalent API needs a little improvement and does not fetch precise data for every chain and dex combination, but at least one dex is fetched for most of the included chains in the app.

 ![dex-info](https://user-images.githubusercontent.com/75581935/175809576-4d725bac-6ed6-4041-9f09-2d3d52a39a51.png)